London & South Western 0-4-4 Locomotives in Great_Britain

 After a derailment at Tavistock, the M7 no longer pulled the London & South Western's express passenger trains between Plymouth and Exeter.
 On the other hand, it proved a very handy size for local passenger service, both main line and branch, as well as suburban traffic.
 36 were converted to push-pull operation in the 1930s.

-Class unknown (Locobase 3209)
+Class T1, F6 (Locobase 3209)

-Data from Glover (1967) and "The History of the London & South Western Ry Locomotives", The Locomotive Magazine, Vol XIV (15 October 1908), p.
-174.
+Data from "LSWR T1 class" in Wikipedia at [link], last accessed 28 August 2024; "LSWR Adams 0-4-4T T1 and F6 classes" on the Southern Railway E-Mail Group at [link], last accessed 28 August 2024.
+See also "The History of the London & South Western Ry Locomotives", The Locomotive Magazine, Volume XIV (15 October 1908), p.
+174; and Glover (1967).

 Class unknown (Locobase 5707)